2i2c-org/infrastructure/docs/howto/operate/new-cluster/aws.md

    for a quick configuration process.

 3. Install the latest version of [eksctl](https://eksctl.io/introduction/#installation).
 Mac users can get it from homebrew with `brew install eksctl`.
+Make sure the version is at least 0.97 - you can check by running `eksctl version`

 (new-cluster:aws)=
 ## Create a new cluster